 What that actually means in practice

-An AI-readiness audit answers one executive question: when buyers ask AI systems about your category, problem, competitors, or use case, do you show up as a credible answer?
+An AI-readiness audit answers one question the executive team cares about: when buyers ask AI systems about your category, problem, competitors, or use case, do you show up as a credible answer?

 If your brand is not structured to be cited, AI engines will explain your market using someone else’s language.

-At Nyman Media, we run this like a senior fractional CMO would run any growth diagnostic: start with buyer questions, inspect the market reality, compare competitors, then turn the findings into an execution cadence.
+We run this the way a good fractional CMO runs any growth diagnostic: start with the questions buyers actually type, look at what the market is being told today, compare competitors, then turn the findings into work with owners and dates.

 | Audit area | What we inspect | What good looks like |